 Scotland treats its students very well and provides them with free tuition.
 It doesn’t matter if you weren’t born in Scotland.
-As long as you’ve been living there for at least three years, you’re eligible for free university tuition.
+As long as you’ve been living there for at least three years prior to applying for university, you’re eligible for free university tuition.
 The universities in Scotland are renowned worldwide for being incredible.
 People from all over the world travel to Scotland to attend classes at the University of Edinburgh.

 Tons of Places to Live